rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 ### Loan Offer (Lender1)

 Log out of Metamask and re-login as Lender1.
 After checking & receiving the requested addtional data from the Borrower in its **Mailbox**, Lender1 runs its internal credit assessment process to formulate its final loan terms & conditions.
 Clicking on the **Send Offer** displays a modal dialogue window where you can input your proposed loan amount, annual interest rate and maturity.
 Click the **Submit** button and confirm the transaction on Metamask.
+In the screenshot below, Lender1 provided an offer for a 1 year, $12,000 loan at 5.4% interest.

 ![2018-07-06 4 43 12](https://user-images.githubusercontent.com/39897681/42383650-cb683fb8-8172-11e8-82f5-12e82ea85e63.png)